DeepVol: Volatility Forecasting from High-Frequency Data with Dilated Causal Convolutions: Experiments

-Table \ref{table:baselines} summarises the out-of-sample forecast performance of the different models we evaluated.
-It can be seen that the proposed architecture, DeepVol, improves the baseline results for most metrics, with the exception of ME and MedAE.
+Notice that, in addition to the baselines included in Section \ref{subsec:baselines}, we introduce a variation of the proposed model, termed DeepVol-RM.
+Inspired by the HAR model \citep{corsi2009simple}, DeepVol-RM utilises realised measures computed over the previous twenty-two days as input instead of high-frequency data.
+The primary objective of incorporating this variation of DeepVol is to empirically verify whether there may exist predictive information in the high-frequency data that \textcolor{black}{might be} overlooked when computing a realised measure.
+We doing so by comparing the prediction accuracy of a DCC-based model fed with raw high-frequency data (DeepVol) against a DCC-based model that receives realised volatility as input (DeepVol-RM).
+It can be seen that the proposed architecture, DeepVol, improves upon the baseline results for most metrics, with the exception of ME and MedAE.
 Peculiarly, for the later, the martingale process proves to provide the best results.
 Considering that the MadAE is an outlier-robust error function, this behaviour is not surprising, as the martingale process is the most conservative among the evaluated strategies.
-For this particular error metric, DeepVol is the second-best in performance terms.
+For this particular error metric, DeepVol is the second-best in performance terms. \\

-As mentioned before, the evaluated baseline methodologies operate in a recurrent manner, utilising all available past data, while DeepVol uses just the previous day's intraday information for the day-ahead prediction.
+As mentioned before, the evaluated baseline methodologies operate in a recurrent manner, utilising past data, while DeepVol uses just the previous day's intraday information for the day-ahead prediction.
 Considering these facts, DeepVol's good performance with respect to the MedAE is especially surprising, as noisier behaviour could be expected due to the lack of recurrence.
 Furthermore, some of the baseline models evaluated, as the HEAVY model, integrate momentum indicators into their architecture, something that we do not explicitly model in DeepVol.
 Consequently, DeepVol's accurate predictions in terms of MAE and RMSE are particularly interesting considering how the model maintains a low MedAE.
-In conclusion, the proposed architecture shows robustness in the presence of volatility shocks and avoids an escalation on the ME and MedAE as unstable methods would report.
+In conclusion, the proposed architecture shows robustness in the presence of volatility shocks and avoids an escalation on the ME and MedAE as unstable methods would report.\\